 Bull markets refer to market conditions where prices are continuously rising or expected to rise in the future.
 In a bull market, the price forms consecutive higher highs and higher lows, where each higher high breaks above the recent high.

 Bull markets form for a number of reasons, including changes in underlying economic fundamentals, investor positioning, and crowd following behaviour.
-Traders who follow changes in economic fundamentals, such as sentiment reports, economic growth, and labor market statistics can have a solid edge over other traders and anticipate the start of a new bull market.
+Traders who follow changes in economic fundamentals, such as sentiment reports, economic growth, and labour market statistics can have a solid edge over other traders and anticipate the start of a new bull market.